root-project/root/tree/ntuple/v7/doc/architecture.md

 The RRawFile internal abstract class provides an interface to read byte ranges from a file, including vector reads.
 Concrete implementations exist for local files, XRootD and HTTP (the latter two through the ROOT plugin mechanism).
 The local file implementation on Linux uses uring for vector reads, if available.
-A raw file that uses a TFile (to be implemented) provides access to the full set of TFile implementations, e.g. TMemFile.
+`RRawFileTFile` wraps an existing `TFile` and provides access to the full set of implementations, e.g. `TMemFile`.

 Tooling
 -------